An Introduction and Plot Overview of Heart of Darkness

 An Introduction to Heart of Darkness

 Heart of Darkness is one of the intense stories that expose the horrifying depths of human corruption and social-psychological dysfunction in Africa’s continent.
 This novel stretched a little over the facts of the situation between Victorian values and modern principles.
 Yet, like the Victorian novelists before it, this work relies on tradition as heroism which is still under threat in changing society.
 Heart of Darkness, like most of the best early twentieth-century modernist writing, is a much about the exile, bewilderment, and profound doubt as it is about imperialism.
-Many biographical facts cover the novel.
+Numerous biographical facts cover the novel.
 Conrad, for example, always wished for “flowing down the sea,” the wife of a long-distance helped him find a job with a trading firm, the captain who preceded him was slain by the natives after a fight.

 The way the novel explains the deep Marlow’s eventual realization of what is taking place in this distant part of the earth is what makes Heart of Darkness more than an exciting travelogue and the horrifying depiction of tragedies.
 Marlow and Kurtz, two main characters in the novel, are at the center of the plot.
 Kurtz represents avarice and a commercial mindset, a desire for power, a repentant sinner, and the impact of barbarism on civilized people.
 Marlow, likewise, represents an adventurous spirit and a thirst for knowledge.